LedaKatopodi/SCISSOR/README.md

 ## 🍴 Leda's forked version: modified version of SCISSOR's `build_gaf` function

-SCISSOR's `build_gaf` function seems to have been modified, and the `Gene` argument seems to have been removed.
-It also browses through the whole GTF file (input) and exports the regions (the exons per gene, in a concatenated string form) for all genes included in the annotation file.
+SCISSOR's `build_gaf` function seems to have been modified, and the `Gene` argument seems to have been removed. `build_gaf` also browses through the whole GTF file (input) and exports the regions (the exons per gene, in a concatenated string form) for all genes included in the annotation file.
 This significantly increases runtime, whereas no option to select for genes of interest is given.

 R code for modified function: [BuildExonsFromGTF_GeneSelection.R](https://github.com/LedaKatopodi/SCISSOR/blob/master/R/BuildExonsFromGTF_GeneSelection.R)